About Princes Square

 Our Shops and Restaurants

-Princes Square is home to a number of restaurants, bars and coffee shops and has over 30 retail stores ranging from jewellery to homeware including; Kate Spade, Links of London, Bo Concept & Karen Millen.
-The most recent addition was boutique cinema, Everyman showing current releases to cult classics.
+Princes Square is home to a number of restaurants, bars and coffee shops – see our food guide for full details of what’s on offer – and has over 30 retail stores ranging from jewellery to homeware including Kate Spade, Dermalogica, Carvela & Timothy Oulton.
+Don’t miss the chance to catch the latest movie at Everyman cinema in the courtyard area.

 👉 Check Princes Square socials & website for more information!